SainsburyWellcomeCentre/NeuralPlayground/README.md

 As shown in the jupyter notebooks [Examples_comparison](https://github.com/ClementineDomine/NeuralPlayground/blob/main/examples/comparison_board_examples/comparison_board.ipynb).
 We show visual comparisons between results from agents running with experimental behavior and results from the real experiment.

+### Check our Tolman-Eichenbaum Machine Implementation in [this branch](https://github.com/ClementineDomine/NeuralPlayground/tree/whittington_2020) (work in progress).

 ## 4. I-want-to-Contribute